Normandy Shewfelt, M.S.W., RSW, RCCFounder, Clinical Leader

-With 27 years experience as a relational psychotherapist and 16 years as a clinical supervisor, I offer both short and long-term counselling & psychotherapy to individuals and couples in Burnaby.
+With 30 years experience as a relational psychotherapist and 20 years as a clinical consultant and supervisor, I offer psychotherapy and clinical consultation to individuals, couples and therapists in Burnaby.
 My presence is grounded, knowledgeable, and caring.

 Patience and energy to support you on your path come from both my extensive training and personal experience doing my own deep inner work in therapy.
 I’m honoured by the trust I earn from my clients.
 I’m told that being with me feels calming, empowering and safe and that my clients leave a session feeling supported, more connected with themselves and clearer on their needs.

 After completing my Masters degree in Social Work, I trained for a year at the Toronto Institute for Relational Psychotherapy in 1992-1993.
-In 2006 I began consulting in an ongoing way with Pat DeYoung PhD, a founder of that Institute, and author of Relational Psychotherapy, A Primer, and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach.
-I continue to consult with Pat DeYoung on a regular basis and the experience of this relationship and the learning within it sustains a rich, reliable practice foundation in me that is central to all of my work.
+From 2006-2016 I consulted with Pat DeYoung PhD, a founder of that Institute, and author of Relational Psychotherapy, A Primer, and Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach.
+The experience of this relationship and the learning within it sustains a rich, reliable practice foundation in me that is central to all of my work.

 Relational Life Institute